-Fill the water tank by opening the exterior access door and remove screw cap.
+Fill the water tank by opening the exterior access door and removing the screw cap.
 A potable water hose can now be inserted.
 It is a good idea to let the water run through the hose for a short time to flush it out.
 Experienced RVers usually fill their tanks with "home" water to avoid strange water that may be distasteful to them.
 The amount of water in the tank may be checked on the Monitor Panel, or you may fill the tank until water overflows out of the fill.

-Open the hot side of the galley or lavatory faucet and turn on the water pump switch located on the monitor panel.
-For some time, the open faucet will only sputter.
-This is because air is being pushed out through the lines.
+Open the hot side of the galley faucet and turn on the water pump switch located on the monitor panel.
+For some time, the open faucet may only sputter.
+This is because the water heater is being filled and air is being pushed out through the lines.
+Once the water heater is full, a steady stream of water will flow from the faucet.
 Now, open a cold faucet.
-It will sputter for a short time, but will soon expel a steady stream.
+It may sputter for a short time, but will soon expel a steady stream.
 All other faucets can now be opened until all air is expelled.
 Once the system is filled with water and the faucets closed, the water pump will shut off.
 When a faucet is opened, the pump will come back on automatically.
 If the faucet is just barely open, it is normal for the pump to cycle on and off rapidly.